LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Method

 \subsection{\method Verification}

 After retrieving multiple draft token sequences $\mathcal{D}$, we organize these token sequences into a draft tree and prepare a tree attention for parallel verification.
-Intuitively, this process involves flattening $\mathcal{D}$ into a draft token sequence $\mathbf{x}_{\text{draft}}$.

 Then, we prepare an attention mask to make each draft token sequence invisible to other sequences.
-Let $\text{Tril}(l)$ denotes a causal mask with length $l$, and $m_j$ denotes the length of the $j$-th token sequence in $\mathcal{D}$, the attention mask is given by:
+Let $\Lambda(l)$ denote a causal mask with length $l$, and $m_j$ denote the length of the $j$-th token sequence in $\mathcal{D}$; the attention mask is given by:

 An illustration of this attention mask is shown in Figure \ref{fig:model_fig}(c) (note that the next token is visible to all sequences, corresponding to the first column).
 Both the preparation of the attention mask and the verification of the draft tree are consistent with previous works \citep{specinfer, medusa}.
 We provide a pseudo code of the attention mask preparations in Appendix \ref{app:pseudocode}.